Relational Psychoanalytic Therapy · Gold Coast

 Transference-Focused Psychotherapy (TFP)

-TFP is an evidence-based, structured form of psychodynamic therapy developed from object relations theory, originally designed for personality disorder presentations and used widely with anyone whose difficulty lives in character and relationship.
+Transference-Focused Psychotherapy was developed for precisely this structural quality.
 It works directly with what happens between therapist and client in real time.
 I pay close attention to the emotional texture of our interactions, to what is communicated beneath the words, to what is being enacted rather than spoken.
-The transference: your experience of me, and what that experience reveals about your internal world, becomes the primary vehicle for understanding and change.
-Jackson Hill is one of very few practitioners on the Gold Coast offering TFP.
+The transference: your experience of me, and what that reveals about your internal world, becomes the primary vehicle for understanding and change.

 What TFP does that CBT does not reach → TFP as a dedicated treatment approach →